Amebis/eduVPN/README.md

 # Translators

-Anyone wanting to translate the eduVPN Client for Windows is welcome to join the translation project at [POEditor.com](https://poeditor.com/join/project/0cJKTOUjzn) where the `.resx` localization takes place.
+Anyone wanting to translate the eduVPN Client for Windows is welcome to join the translation.
+Detailed instructions can be found [here](doc/Localization.md).

-Furthermore, there are some tiny `.rc` and `.wxl` files in the project that require manual translation.

-Should you need any assistance to get started, please do not hesitate to contact project maintainer at [simon@rozman.si](mailto:simon@rozman.si).